Alluysios/articles_codeigniter/README.md

 # webarticles
-Import the codeignite_articles.sql file in to your database
+Import the codeigniter_articles.sql file in to your database

 insert your database information in the config/databse.php file